01 of 15

 Forget the TV, this is real life.
 Visitors over 14 are allowed in the public galleries at courts to watch trials, including the most famous criminal court in the world, the Old Bailey.
 (The correct name is the Central Criminal Court but the name Old Bailey is still used regularly.)

-You can sit in the public galleries and see trials in session from Monday to Friday between 10: 30 a.m. and 1 p.m., and 2 and 4 p.m.
-Some cases are busier than others and as there is no reserved seating you may need to wait in line.
-Also, there are restrictions on what you can take in (no cameras, video equipment, mobile phones, portable music devices, bags, food or drink) and there are no lockers so it's best to not carry anything with you when visiting.Continue to 9 of 16 below.
+You can sit in the public galleries and see trials in session from Monday to Friday between 10: 30 a.m. and 1 p.m., and between 2 and 4 p.m.
+Some cases are more popular than others and as there is no reserved seating you may need to wait in line.
+Also, there are restrictions on what you can take in (no cameras, video equipment, mobile phones, portable music devices, bags, food or drink) and there are no lockers so it's best to not carry anything with you when visiting.Continue to 9 of 15 below.

 Try Afternoon Tea